Alan Mannus: International career

-Mannus finally made his first start for Northern Ireland against Malta on 6 February 2013 and helped the national side kept a clean sheet, in a 0–0 draw.
+Mannus finally made his first start for Northern Ireland against Malta on 6 February 2013 and helped the national side keep a clean sheet, in a 0–0 draw.
 He later made two more appearances for Northern Ireland, coming against Turkey and Cyprus, playing 45 minutes.
 Following this, Mannus returned to the substitute bench for the next two years.
 Due to his form at St Johnstone, he said his target was to dispatch Roy Carroll as Northern Ireland's first choice goalkeeper, especially ahead of the UEFA Euro 2016, but the target was unsuccessful.
 On 27 May 2016, Mannus made his first appearance for the national side in three years, coming on as a second–half substitute, in a 3–0 win against Belarus.

 On 28 May 2016, Mannus was included by national team manager Michael O'Neill in Northern Ireland's final 23-man squad for UEFA Euro 2016.
 Upon being called up to the national team, he said it was an honour to be a part of the squad ahead of the tournament.
 However, Mannus was the third choice goalkeeper behind Michael McGovern throughout the tournament, as Northern Ireland was eliminated in the last 16.
 Despite this, he said it was a great experience to be in the squad for the national team.
 Mannus made another appearance for Northern Ireland, starting the whole game, in a 3–0 loss against Croatia on 15 November 2016.

 Following this, Mannus remained on the substitute bench throughout 2017, including Northern Ireland's elimination in the 2018 FIFA World Cup qualification against Switzerland.
 After the national team's unsuccessful qualification for the World Cup, he announced his retirement from international football.